mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/content-api.md

 ## 1 Introduction

-The Mendix Content API allows you to retrieve versions of both public and prviate company-specific Marketplace content.
+The Mendix Content API allows you to retrieve versions of both public and private company-specific Marketplace content.

 If you Marketplace content, this API can help you get the following information: